rokath/trice/docs/TriceUserGuide.md

 - The 2 JSON files are now filled with information.
 - Run `trice clean` and the trice code line changes back to `trice( "Hello! 👋🙂\a\n" );`.

 You can use `trice insert` as pre- and `trice clean` as post-compile step, to not spoil your source code with IDs.

+> **The optional Trice cache technique avoids un-edited file changes at all, what means no Trice releated build speed disadvantages.**

+See [TriceCacheSpec.md](./TriceCacheSpec.md) for more details and [examples/G01B_inst/build.sh](./examples/G01B_inst/build.sh) as example.

-Or, use `trice insert` in a post-checkout and `trice clean` in a pre-check-in script to keep the repository clean.
+- Or, use `trice insert` in a post-checkout and `trice clean` in a pre-check-in script to keep just the repository clean of Trice IDs.
 Using only `trice insert` as pre-compile step is possible too, especially when the code is used just in a single project and you wish to have it as compiled.

-When using Trice in libraries for several projects, it may make sense to check-in the libraries with IDs and to use a dedicated ID space for them.
+- When using Trice in libraries for several projects, it may make sense to check-in the libraries with IDs and to use a dedicated ID space for them.
 See [../_test/testdata/triceCheck.c](../_test/testdata/triceCheck.c) as an example - especially when building several projects parallel like shown in the examples folder.

 A quick setup is possible when using RTT as output channel.
 Otherwise you need to setup a serial port for Trice data transmission.
 Other output paths possible too using the auxilary interface.

 ###  2.4. <a name='UseIt'></a>Use It